 The municipality’s three service points in the countryside have received or will have digital information screens placed in a strategic place in their area.
 The work takes place in the Digiby project, which develops digital solutions for rural areas.

 The Digiby project, smart sustainable villages, conducts pilot tests of new digital solutions to increase knowledge and the application of digitalisation opportunities for service development in Norrbotten villages.
-With existing technology, new methods are being developed that are adapted to conditions in the villages.
+Using existing technologies, new methods are being developed that are adapted to village conditions.
 In the municipality of Boden, Unbyn, Harads and Gunnarsbyn are involved as pilots.

 The screens that are placed in the villages will provide both information about Digiby and municipal information, but also function as a local digital bulletin board for the district’s events, association information and more.